10 Unique Hiking Trails in Indiana

 8121 E. Park Road, Marshall, IN

-Trail 5 (moderately rugged) and Trail 9 (very rugged) connect, and are the most popular trails at Turkey Run.
-These trails take hikers into the two canyons and the “Ice Box” (a glacier formation).
-You can access the trails by taking the portion of Trail 3 past the “Ice Box” and connecting to Trail 5, where you come across 140 stairs going descending to Trail 9.
-There will be ladders to climb in order to climb in and out of the canyons.
-These trails are not recommended for small children or those with physical limitations.
+Trail 5 and Trail 9 are the most popular trails at Turkey Run, with Trail 5 classified as moderately rugged and Trail 9 as very rugged.
+These interconnected trails take adventurers into two canyons and the “Ice Box,” a fascinating glacier formation.
+To access these trails, hikers can take a portion of Trail 3 past the “Ice Box” and connect to Trail 5, where they will encounter 140 stairs leading down to Trail 9.
+Ladders are provided for climbing in and out of the canyons.
+It’s important to note that these trails are not recommended for small children or individuals with physical limitations due to their challenging terrain.

 Trail 4 – moderately rugged 2 miles